Vimal7-Aws/aws-docs/aws/db/aurora-vs-rds.md

 * **Write Forwarding (for MySQL compatibility):** Allows applications in secondary regions to perform write operations, which are then automatically forwarded to the primary region.

 **In summary, RDS offers multi-region capabilities primarily through cross-region read replicas for all supported engines and the more advanced Aurora Global Database for MySQL and PostgreSQL compatible editions.** The choice of which approach to use depends on your specific requirements for recovery time, recovery point, read scaling needs, and cost considerations.
 For basic cross-region DR and read scaling, cross-region read replicas are a viable option.
 For applications requiring very low latency global reads and faster, managed cross-region failover, Aurora Global Database is the more suitable solution (for compatible engines).

+---

+The **Recovery Point Objective (RPO)** in Amazon Relational Database Service (RDS) refers to the **maximum acceptable amount of data loss measured in time** that can occur after a failure.
+It essentially answers the question: "Up to what point in the past could I recover my data?"
+A lower RPO means less data loss is tolerable, requiring more frequent backups or continuous replication.

+Here's a breakdown of RPO considerations in RDS:

+**1. Automated Backups and Point-in-Time Recovery (PITR):**

+* When you enable automated backups in RDS (which is the default), RDS takes a **full snapshot** of your database instance daily during a defined backup window.
+* Additionally, for **MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server**, RDS uploads **transaction logs to Amazon S3 approximately every five minutes.**
+* **Point-in-Time Recovery (PITR)** leverages these daily backups and the transaction logs.
+You can restore your database to any point in time within your backup retention period (up to 35 days), down to the last transaction log upload.
+* **RPO with PITR:** In most cases, the RPO when using automated backups with PITR is **typically around five minutes** because transaction logs are backed up approximately every five minutes.
+In a failure scenario, you could potentially lose up to five minutes of the most recent transactions that haven't been logged to S3 yet.

+**2. Manual Snapshots:**

+* Manual snapshots are user-initiated backups of your entire database instance.
+* They provide a consistent point-in-time copy of your data at the moment the snapshot was taken.
+* **RPO with Manual Snapshots:** The RPO for recovery from a manual snapshot is **equal to the time elapsed since the last manual snapshot was taken.** If you take a manual snapshot daily at 6:00 PM, and a failure occurs at 5:59 PM the next day, your RPO would be approximately 24 hours.

+**3. Multi-AZ Deployments:**

+* RDS Multi-AZ deployments (with a synchronous standby in another Availability Zone within the same region) are primarily designed for **high availability (minimizing Recovery Time Objective - RTO)**.
+* Due to **synchronous replication** between the primary and standby instances, in most failover scenarios, there is **no data loss.** Therefore, the **RPO for Multi-AZ failovers is typically zero or near zero.**

+**4. Cross-Region Read Replicas:**

+* Cross-Region Read Replicas are used for disaster recovery and read scaling across different AWS Regions.
+* Replication to cross-region replicas is **asynchronous.**
+* **RPO with Cross-Region Read Replicas:** The RPO in a disaster recovery scenario where you promote a cross-region read replica to be the new primary depends on the **replication lag** at the time of the failure.
+This lag can vary and can be higher than in-region replication due to network latency.
+Therefore, the RPO could range from **seconds to minutes, or potentially longer, depending on the workload and network conditions.**

+**5. Amazon Aurora Global Database:**

+* Aurora Global Database, designed for global applications and disaster recovery, has a primary region and up to five secondary read-only regions.
+* It uses a different replication mechanism optimized for low latency.
+* **RPO with Aurora Global Database:** In a failover scenario where a secondary region is promoted to primary, Aurora Global Database typically has an **RPO of less than one second.**

+**Key Considerations for RPO in RDS:**

+* **Business Requirements:** Your business needs and tolerance for data loss will dictate your required RPO.
+Critical systems with frequent transactions will necessitate a lower RPO.
+* **Backup Frequency:** To achieve a lower RPO, you need more frequent backups or continuous replication mechanisms.
+* **Cost:** More frequent backups and multi-region deployments can increase storage and transfer costs.
+* **Database Engine:** The specific features and capabilities related to backups and replication can vary between different RDS database engines.

+In summary, RDS offers various features to manage your RPO, with Point-in-Time Recovery providing an RPO of typically around five minutes, Multi-AZ deployments aiming for near-zero RPO for in-region failures, and Aurora Global Database achieving an RPO of less than a second for cross-region disaster recovery.
+Manual snapshots offer an RPO dependent on your snapshotting schedule, while cross-region read replicas' RPO depends on replication lag.
+You need to choose the strategy that best aligns with your application's criticality and data loss tolerance.